Factorization homology of topological manifolds: Introduction

 We first elaborate on the homology theory motivation, which serves as the main artery running through this work.
 One can pose the following question: what can a homology theory for topological manifolds be?
 Singular homology, of course, provides one answer.
 One might not want it to be the only answer, since singular homology is not specific to manifolds and can be equally well defined for all topological spaces; likewise, it is functorial with respect to all maps of spaces, not just those that are specifically meaningful for manifolds (such as embeddings or submersions).
 One could thus ask for a homology theory which is specific to manifolds, not defined on all spaces, and which might thereby distinguish manifolds which are homotopic but not homeomorphic and distinguish embeddings that are homotopic but not isotopic through embeddings.
 That is, one could ask for a homology theory for manifolds that can detect the more refined and interesting aspects of manifold topology.
 The question then becomes, do such homology theories exist?

-One might address this question by first making it more precise, by defining exactly what one means by a homology theory for manifolds; since we know what a homology theory for spaces constitutes, by the Eilenberg-Steenrod axioms, one might simply modify those axioms as little as possible, but so as to work only for manifolds and with the maximum possibility that new theories might arise.
+One might address this question by first making it more precise, by defining exactly what one means by a homology theory for manifolds; since we know what a homology theory for spaces constitutes, by the Eilenberg--Steenrod axioms, one might simply modify those axioms as little as possible, but so as to work only for manifolds and with the maximum possibility that new theories might arise.

-Reformulating the Eilenberg-Steenrod axioms slightly, one can think of an ordinary homology theory $\cF$ as a functor $\Space^{\sf fin}\ra {\sf Ch}$ from the topological category of spaces homotopy equivalent to finite CW complexes to the topological category of chain complexes satisfying two conditions:
+Reformulating the Eilenberg--Steenrod axioms slightly, one can think of an ordinary homology theory $\cF$ as a functor $\Space^{\sf fin}\ra {\sf Ch}$ from the topological category of spaces homotopy equivalent to finite CW complexes to the topological category of projective chain complexes\footnote{There is the standard functor $|\Map_{\sf Ch}\bigl(\sC_\ast (\Delta^\bullet), - \bigr)|\colon {\sf Ch}\to \Top$ to topological spaces given by the Dold--Kan correspondence.
+While this functor does not send tensor product to Cartesian product, it does so up to a coherent natural transformation.
+The internal hom-objects of ${\sf Ch}$ thus give a topological enrichment.} satisfying two conditions: